kinkerl/persy/README.markdown

      $ persy                                # starts persy

+If you want to sync or backup your files on a remote server, you have to enable a public key authentication for the server!!!

 The normal workflow with a remote Server and an already initialized local repository is:

      $ persy --config --hostname=SERVER     # SERVER = location of the server